SMGCommunity/Petari/docs/CONTRIBUTING.md

 # Contributing

+We will be glad to answer any questions for people who wish to contribute.
+All pull requests and issues are welcome.

 To contribute, you will need the following tools:

 * A disassembler, IDA Pro or Ghidra work very well (you can also use a decompiler, it can make some things easier)